Internet censorship in Russia: Deep packet inspection

 In April 2021 Roskomnadzor started enforcing throttling of Twitter traffic in Russia.
 The throttling was implemented with detection of domains t.co, twimg.com, and twitter.com wrapped in wildcards.
 Target website domains are being detected mostly in Server Name Indication part of TLS handshake.
-The latter resulted in throttling of all domains that contained "t.co" substring, including microsoft.com etc. (An example of the Scunthorpe problem) TLS extensions that would prevent censorship using SNI, such as Encrypted SNI, were already blocked in 2020.
+The latter resulted in throttling of all domains that contained "t.co" substring, including microsoft.com etc. (An example of the Scunthorpe problem.)
+TLS extensions that would prevent censorship using SNI, such as Encrypted SNI, were already blocked in 2020.

 In July 2021 GlobalCheck project, which monitors the actual scale and efficiency of the censorship, for the first time noticed widespread use of deep packet inspection (DPI) across large mobile providers which resulted in domains related to political activist Alexei Navalny being efficiently blocked across around 50% of Russian networks.
 The DPI solution, called TSPU (Russian: ТСПУ, технические средства противодействия угрозам, English: technical measures for threat protection), has been introduced in 2019 legislation that also proposed isolation of Russian segment of the Internet.
 The change, passed under the rationale of protecting Russian network from external attacks, has been described by activists as actually introduced with intention of strengthening the content censorship that has proven ineffective in many cases in the past.

 The introduction of TSPU devices was associated by a number of problems experienced by players of World of Warships and other games, that was described as a side effect of the devices blocking a broad range of UDP ports.

 Registration of instant messenger users

 In 2021 a new regulation was passed that requires all operators of instant messaging services in Russia to establish identity of users creating accounts in these services by means of verification of their mobile number.
-SIM card registration using passport is mandatory since 2010's.
-Using a public Wi-Fi also requires registration using mobile number.
+SIM card registration using a passport has been mandatory since the 2010's.
+Using public Wi-Fi also requires registration using a mobile number.

 Blocking Tor

 In November 2021 users in Russia started reporting issues with accessing Tor, while Roskomnadzor published an announcement on introduction of centralized blocking of "means of circumvention" of censorship.

-In December 2021, the Washington Post together with dissident authors Andrei Soldatov and Irina Borogan, accused the US-based companies Keysight Technologies and Supermicro, and Sino-American Lenovo of supplying 60 servers and several Internet traffic analysis solutions to the Moscow control center for Internet censorship in Russia.
+In December 2021, dissident authors Andrei Soldatov and Irina Borogan accused western technology companies like Keysight Technologies, Supermicro and Silicom of helping authorities in Moscow block Tor.

+Full scale Internet censorship after 2022

+Gradually build a bordered network economy

+Before the outbreak of the conflict, Russia soon introduced a new Internet policy aimed at replicating an independent digital ecosystem similar to that of China, where online platforms operate largely without reliance on Western services, also incubating competitive tech giants, this progress is still not as complete as China's, but with the introduction a series of legal prosecutions and technical requirements, the freedom to access international platforms is becoming increasingly perturbing and risky.
+Nevertheless, this is also partly due to financial sanctions and maintenance difficulties for foreign companies.
+During the war, Moscow further advanced this approach by investing heavily in local enterprises (i.e. Rutube, VK, Yandex) designed to outperform American website's market share.